Tim Cook agrees to a massive pay cut – KION546

 By Anna Cooban, CNN

-Apple CEO Tim Cook has agreed to cut his pay this year after shareholders rebelled.
+Apple CEO Tim Cook recommended the company cut his pay this year after shareholders rebelled.

 The world’s largest tech company said it would reduce Cook’s target pay package to $49 million, 40% lower than his target pay for 2022 and about half Cook’s $99.4 million total compensation that he was granted last year.